Unclonable Functional Encryption: Abstract

 \section{Abstract}

 In a functional encryption (FE) scheme, a user that holds a ciphertext and a function-key can learn the result of applying the function to the plaintext message.
 Security requires that the user does not learn anything beyond the function evaluation.
-On the other hand, unclonable encryption (UE) is a uniquely quantum primitive, which ensures that an adversary cannot duplicate a ciphertext to decrypt the same message multiple times.
-In this work we introduce unclonable quantum functional encryption (UFE), which both extends the notion of FE to the quantum setting and also possesses the unclonable security of UE.
+We extend this notion to the quantum setting by providing definitions and a construction for a quantum functional encryption (QFE) scheme which allows for the evaluation of polynomialy-sized circuits on arbitrary quantum messages.
+Our construction is built upon quantum garbled circuits \cite{BY20}.

-We give a construction for UFE that supports arbitrary quantum messages and polynomialy-sized circuits, and achieves unclonable-indistinguishable security for independently sampled function keys.
-In particular, our UFE guarantees that two parties cannot simultaneously recover the correct function outputs using two independently sampled function keys.
-Our construction combines quantum garbled circuits \cite{BY20}, and quantum-key unclonable encryption \cite{AKY24}, and leverages techniques from the plaintext expansion arguments in \cite{HKNY23}.
+We also investigate the relationship of QFE to the seemingly unrelated notion of unclonable encryption (UE) and find that any QFE scheme \emph{universally} achieves the property of unclonable functional encryption (UFE).
+In particular we assume the existence of an unclonable encryption scheme with quantum decryption keys which was recently constructed by \cite{AKY24}.
+Our UFE guarantees that two parties cannot simultaneously recover the correct function outputs using two independently sampled function secret keys.
 As an application we give the first construction for public-key UE with variable decryption keys.

 Lastly, we establish a connection between quantum indistinguishability obfuscation (qiO) and quantum functional encryption (QFE); Showing that any multi-input indistinguishability-secure quantum functional encryption scheme unconditionally implies the existence of qiO.